PsyTeachR/ug1-practical/docs/04-loading-data.md

 In this chapter you will learn how to load the packages required to work with our data.
 You'll then load the data into R Studio before getting it organised into a sensible format that relates to our research question.
 If you can't remember what packages are, go back and revise \@ref(packages).

+### Stub files

+When you downloading the data in week 1, you will have noticed that there were five Rmd files that all started with `stub-`.
+These stub files are set-up with code chunks for each activity of the chapter to help make your life a a bit easier as you are first learning to code.
+We will take these away in Psych 1B but for this semester, you don't need to set up your own file, just open the relevant stub file for each chapter.

 ## Activity 1: Set-up

 Before we begin working with the data we need to do some set-up.
 If you need help with any of these steps, you should refer to Chapter \@ref(ref1):